josefadamcik/josefadamcik.cz/_posts/2020-02-25-let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.md

 {% responsive_image path: images/sofle/both_pcb_top.png alt:"Lily58 and SofleKeyboard PCBs next to each other."  figcaption:"Lily58 PCB on the left and SofleKeyboard on the right.
 Some layers are hidden in the pictures."%}

-You can see how close are both to each other.
+You can see on the picture above how close are both keyboards to each other.

 Next step was to create the top and the bottom plate.
-It took me some time to figure out how to place properly the cut-outs for switches in the top plate and the holes for screws.
-The critical part here is to have everything aligned on all three layers.
+It took me some time to figure out how to align properly the cutouts for switches in the top plate and the holes for screws.
 To be honest I don't recall the exact process.
-I believe I combined Inkscape and exports from KiCad.
+I exported layers from KiCad and did most of the work in Inkscape.
 The holes for switches are included in the `Eco2.User` layer.
-It's also possible to plot a drill file to SVG which allowed me to align drill holes (I believe [svg2shenzen][svg2shenzen] Inkscape plugin helped me there since it allows to specify a drill hole by placing a circle of the desired diameter on a particular SVG layer).
+It's also possible to plot a drill file to SVG which allowed me to align drill holes (The [svg2shenzen][svg2shenzen] Inkscape plugin helped me there since it allows to define a drill hole by placing a circle of the desired diameter on a particular SVG layer).

-I was worried I might have made some mistake so I did a cardboard prototype.
+I was worried I might have made some mistakes so I made a cardboard prototype.

 {% responsive_image path: images/sofle/cardobardproto.jpg alt:"Cardboard prototype of SofleKeyboard"  figcaption:"Cardboard prototype of SofleKeyboard" %}